tower120/SyncedChunkedArray/Readme.md

 ## Description

-`SyncedChunkedArray` is thread-safe, unordered deque-like container, which allow iteration with thread-safe element access at `std::deque` / `std::vector` speed.
+`SyncedChunkedArray` is thread-safe, unordered container, which allow iteration with thread-safe element access at `std::deque` / `std::vector` speed.
 Plus it have non-invalidatable iterators (`trackable_iterator`).

 High iteration speed achieved by: